frankolson/frankolson.github.io-old/_posts/2017-02-15-SaaS_Tutorial_Part_1.md

 cd CoffeeTracking/
 ~~~

-Also, because we awesome developers, we are going to Git to track our development with version control.
+Also, because we're awesome developers, we are going to Git to track our development with version control.
 ~~~
 git init
 git add . && git commit -m "init commit"